spotDL/spotify-downloader/docs/installation.md

 > This is our recommended installation method.

-Install Visual C++ Redistributible (link below) and then proceed to install Python & FFmpeg
+If you are on Windows, Install Visual C++ Redistributible (link below) and then proceed to install Python & FFmpeg

 ### Prerequisites to spotDL